EESSI/docs/docs/repositories/software_eessi_io.md

 #### Via a container

-To acces the EESSI repository you only need a minimal operating system and the necessay packages to acces the EESSI repository through CernVM-FS, and it is suitable for `aarch64`, `ppc64le`, and `x86_64`.
+To access the EESSI repository you only need a minimal operating system and the necessary packages to access the EESSI repository through CernVM-FS, and it is suitable for `aarch64`, `ppc64le`, and `x86_64`.

 The easiest way to access the EESSI repository is by using Singularity.
 You can find the instructions for using EESSI on a container, [here](../getting_access/eessi_container.md).